FAQs for future undergraduate students

-University of Sydney scholarships for school leavers are open to international and NZ students who are applying to The University of Sydney through UAC.
+The University of Sydney Scholars program is for school leavers and are open to IB, international and NZ students who are applying for admission to The University of Sydney through UAC.

-For details of all other scholarships available to international students, see International Student Scholarships.
+For other scholarships available to international students, see International Student Scholarships.

-University of Sydney Scholarships for school leavers can be deferred for up to one year (once awarded).
-Please note however that the application must be lodged in the year of completing high school.
+Scholarships can be deferred for up to one year (once awarded).
+Please note however that the application must be lodged in the year that you are completing high school.

 Most other scholarships for school leavers must be taken up in the year they are awarded.